Skip to main content Skip to accessibility controls

 Young Women Are Leaders

-Raie Gessesse, former Young Women’s Cabinet Member and WFMN Policy Fellow, shares
+Raie Gessesse, former Young Women’s Cabinet member and WFM Policy Fellow, shares

 why she is part of the Young Women’s Initiative of Minnesota and why supporting other young women of color as leaders is critical for our state’s success.